ARTICHOKE

 Unique lemon yellow skin on a large, 7 ounce tomato.
 VFN Resistant.
 Indeterminate.

-Oregon Spring – 75 days.
-Conventional & Organic
+Oregon Spring – 65-70 days.

 Very large early slicing tomato.
 Tolerates cool spring weather.
 Determinate.